chandanhpcic/docs/source/manual/aliases.rst

 ..
 Tip::

-    When using LDAP (Active directory), you can synchronise group membership to avoid double administration in OPNsense.
+    When using LDAP (Active directory), you can synchronise group membership to avoid double administration in Reticen8.

 ....................................
 Internal (automatic)